Sports in Washington, D.C.: Racing

+The Preakness Stakes, which is second leg of the prestigious Triple Crown of Thoroughbred horse races, occurs annually in May in nearby Baltimore at Pimlico Race Course.

+Washington hosted an American Le Mans Series car race in 2002 around the RFK Stadium grounds, known as the Grand Prix of Washington D.C.

+Washington hosted the Freedom 250 Grand Prix on the Washington Street Circuit around the National Mall and Downtown Washington in August 2026, with the start-finish line being in front of the U.S. Capitol.
+The 250-mile race was an IndyCar series race, and was held in honor of the country's 250th anniversary.

+Richmond Raceway in nearby Richmond, Virginia hosts multiple NASCAR races each year, and has previously held IndyCar races as well.

 Fighting, boxing, and wrestling

 Washington has hosted numerous WWE events, as well as the final four editions of WCW's Starrcade.
 Capital One Arena has hosted Backlash in 2000, SummerSlam in 2005, Cyber Sunday in 2007, Survivor Series in 2009, Capitol Punishment in 2011, and Battleground in 2016.
 The arena frequently hosts Raw and SmackDown shows as well.

 Capital One Arena was also home to Mike Tyson's final fight (Mike Tyson vs. Kevin McBride) on June 11, 2005.
 On October 1, 2011, UFC Live: Cruz vs. Johnson was held at the arena.

 On December 7, 2019, UFC on ESPN: Overeem vs. Rozenstruik was held at Capital One Arena.

 On October 2, 2019, Capital One Arena hosted AEW Dynamite, the first televised professional wrestling event by All Elite Wrestling.
 It was broadcast on TNT in the United States of America and on ITV4 in the United Kingdom.